Exploring the stability of solar geoengineering agreements: Results

 To illustrate, let $y^*_H = -2$, i.e. nations with a "hot" climate would prefer to lower temperatures two degrees from baseline.
 Let $y^*_C = 1$ and $z=1$.
 The non-cooperative Nash equilibrium is:

 The nations that prefer lower solar radiative forcing would deploy $\frac{-5}{3}$ geoengineering units, thereby cooling the earth.
 The nations that prefer slightly higher solar radiative forcing would deploy warming agents ($\frac{4}{3}$ geoengineering units deployed) or would otherwise reduce the cooling effect, e.g. through sanctioning the countries that deploy cooling agents.
 Most importantly, the nations would deploy in \textit{opposite} directions, and quite remarkably so.
 The outcome is that the global mean temperature changes only slightly, by $\frac{-1}{3}$, in favor of the countries preferring lower temperatures.
 To achieve this small change, a total geoengineering effort of $|g|= \frac{5+4}{3}=3$ is deployed.
 Since both geoengineering and countermeasures are costly for nations, nations are incentivized to cooperate to reduce the total amount of geoengineering.
 By cooperating to achieve a global mean temperature of $\Tilde{y}=\frac{-1}{3}$, the nations could reduce the amount of geoengineering deployed by a factor of ten, which would benefit everyone.
-This is a finding consistent with other literature on the topic (see e.g.\cite{hortonMultilateralism}), but in stark contrast with early literature on free-driving and unilateral geoengineering (see e.g \cite{weitzman2015voting}).
+This is a finding consistent with other literature on the topic (see e.g.\cite{hortonMultilateralism}, \cite{heyen2019Countergeoeengineering}).
+This result is also consistent with standard theory in international relations.
+Cooperation is usually better than conflict and the latter occurs only when cooperation is not feasible for other reasons.
+The result is in stark contrast with early literature on free-driving and unilateral geoengineering (see e.g. \cite{weitzman2015voting}).